limjinda/frontend-quiz/answer.md

 ### 1. How this code affect to a tag?

-✅ Nothing. becasuse the default `a` tag is inline element, margin will affect only block element.
+✅ Nothing. because the default `a` tag is inline element, margin will affect only block element.

 ### 2. Write a shorthand margin of this syntax